 - Module 6 Sport Injuries

-There is on-going assessment via the course teacher through assessments and unit assignments.
-Marked work is then verified for standardisation by EDEXCEL later in the academic year.
-In summer 2019 there will be an external exam set by EDEXCEL.
+There is on-going assessment throughout the course with assessments and unit assignments set by the lecturer.
+Marked work is then verified for standardisation by Edexcel later in the academic year.
+In the summer there will be an external exam set by Edexcel.

 There is coursework for this subject.
-It is internally marked, but samples of marked unit work are sent for verification each year around Feb-March.
-EDEXCEL decide the unit and volume of students work to be moderated on a year to year basis.
+It is internally marked, but samples of marked unit work are sent for verification each year around February/March.
+Edexcel decide on the unit and volume of students' work to be moderated on a year to year basis.

-There will be examinations that are externally set and marked by Edexcel and these will take place in the summer term of 2019.
+There will be examinations that are externally set and marked by Edexcel and these will take place in the summer term.
 The exam results will contribute towards a student’s overall grade classification (Pass, Merit or Distinction).